innovations-on-gmbh/cdk-iamuserwithaccesskey/README.md

 ## Installation

+### projen

 This package has peer dependencies, which need to be installed along in the expected version.

-For TypeScript/NodeJS, add these to your .projenrc:
+When using projen add the following to your .projenrc:

 ```typescript
   cdkDependencies: [